Allexin/XInput_Blocker/README.md

 This blocker provide hack to resolve this.

-How to build(you can get already builded libraries ib Release section):
+How to build(you can get already builded libraries from folder dlls_x64):
 Open FakeXINPUT.dpr in delphi and build x64 target
 Make 5 copyes of dll and rename to:
 xinput1_1.dll